-Announcement: Junior Training Starts Wed, 24 June.
+Announcement: Junior Training Starts Wed, XYZ 2021.

 The constitution of Wodonga Hockey Club provides the framework in which the club acts under.
 These rules guide the board, the coach, the players and everyone involved in the club.
 Published in 2010, they are still applicable today.
 Please open the link to the PDF document below and read through the constitution.

 The Strategic Plan for Wodonga Hockey Club builds on the Constitution, but puts the focus on the future operations of the club.
 You can read about the direction we’re heading in the strategic plan document linked below.

 You will find some interesting facts about our club, from where we started to where we would like to end up in 2020.

 Nothing makes you feel like a team than pulling on your team colours.
 Wodonga Hockey Club requires all players to be wearing uniforms.
 To place your uniform orders simply contact Wodonga Hockey Club ~ firstname.lastname@example.org